ZiadMansourM/tut/README.md

 2. Download the appropriate `.tgz` archive for your operating system and architecture (e.g., `tut_linux_amd64.tgz`).
 3. Extract the archive: `tar -xzvf tut_linux_amd64.tgz`
 4. Move the `tut` binary into a directory in your PATH (e.g., `/usr/local/bin`).
-5. Add inside `$HOME/.tut/.ini` file, your account credentials jsut as the following:
+5. Add inside `$HOME/.tut/.ini` file, your account credentials just as the following:
 ```.ini
 [account.a]
 name = ZiadMansourM